The Fame Monster: Legacy

 The impact of The Fame Monster was observed in the subsequent projects of artists such as Beyoncé (left) and Katy Perry (right).

-According to Billboard, as of 2022, The Fame Monster is one of the 15 best-performing 21st-century albums without any of its singles being number-one hits on the Billboard Hot 100.
-With the release of The Fame and The Fame Monster, Gaga was attributed to reviving electronic dance music in the late 2000s era of popular music by professional critics, DJs Tommie Sunshine and Calvin Harris, and radio personality Zane Lowe.
+According to Billboard, as of 2022, The Fame Monster is one of the 15 best-performing 21st-century albums without any of its singles reaching number one on the Billboard Hot 100.
+With the release of The Fame and The Fame Monster, Gaga was credited with helping revive electronic dance music in late-2000s popular music by professional critics, DJs Tommie Sunshine and Calvin Harris, and radio personality Zane Lowe.
 Additionally, Andrew Unterberger of Billboard stated that "Gaga raised the standards for ambition in pop", concluding that she "took American mainstream music at one of its least-interesting and most star-power-deprived moments and made it bigger, weirder, more visual and infinitely more personality-driven – in other words, much more fun."

-Critics acknowledged that The Fame Monster also had an influence on the images of pop stars, beginning a trend of wearing bizarre and outrageous outfits.
-Tracie Egan Morrissey from Jezebel, said that 2011 MTV Video Music Awards's red carpet "reeks of Lady Gaga's influence", particularly noticing the effect on the attire of Nicki Minaj and Katy Perry at the show.
+Critics acknowledged that The Fame Monster also influenced the images of pop stars, helping popularize bizarre and outrageous outfits.
+Tracie Egan Morrissey from Jezebel, said that 2011 MTV Video Music Awards's red carpet "reeks of Lady Gaga's influence", particularly noting the effect on the attire of Nicki Minaj and Katy Perry at the show.
 Jon Caramanica from The New York Times in his article "Girl Pop's Lady Gaga Makeover" states: "It's Halloween-costume empowerment, sure, but her fingerprints are all over the revised images of Christina Aguilera, Rihanna, Katy Perry and Beyoncé; and on new artists like Kesha, Janelle Monáe and Nicki Minaj" and that "the work she's done since her 2008 debut album [...] has nudged loose conventional boundaries."

-In 2019, Pitchfork ranked the album number 151 in their "Best Albums of the 2010s" list, acknowledging that although it was officially released in November 2009, they made an exception as the album "cast such a long shadow over this decade".
-The Fame Monster placed at number 45 on Consequences The 100 Greatest Albums of All Time, while at six on their Top 75 Albums of the Last 15 Years.
-The publication commented about its relevance since it was released, stating that the album "laid a certain groundwork for many women in pop to follow."
+In 2019, Pitchfork ranked the album number 151 on its "Best Albums of the 2010s" list, noting that although it was officially released in November 2009, they made an exception as the album "cast such a long shadow over this decade".
+The Fame Monster ranked number 45 on Consequences "The 100 Greatest Albums of All Time" and sixth on its "Top 75 Albums of the Last 15 Years".
+The publication commented on its continued relevance, stating that the album "laid a certain groundwork for many women in pop to follow."